-"As the busy fall tourism and leaf peeping season continues, residents and visitors need to pay attention to local weather forecasts," said HSEM Director Robert Buxton.
+"Residents and visitors need to pay attention to local weather forecasts," said HSEM Director Robert Buxton.
 "If flooding occurs, know what to do to keep you and your family safe.
-At your home, clear leaves and other debris from gutters and drains.
 If you are visiting an unfamiliar area, make sure you know where there is high ground.
-Most flood deaths happen in vehicles so you should never drive through flooded roadways."
+Most flood deaths happen in vehicles.
+Never drive through flooded roadways."